Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Results

 \subsection{Overview}

 We received a total of 582 completed surveys: 282 chatbot surveys and 300 Qualtrics surveys.
-As shown in Fig ~\ref{fig:gender}, among the 282 chatbot survey takers, 87 (30.85\%) were female, and 195 (69.15\%) were male; while 106 (35.33\%) of 300 Qualtrics participants were female, and 194 (64.67\%) were male.
-Fig ~\ref{fig:age} and Fig ~\ref{fig:edu} show the distribution of participants by their age group and level of education.
+As shown in Fig \ref{fig:gender}, among the 282 chatbot survey takers, 87 (30.85\%) were female, and 195 (69.15\%) were male; while 106 (35.33\%) of 300 Qualtrics participants were female, and 194 (64.67\%) were male.
+Fig \ref{fig:age} and Fig \ref{fig:edu} show the distribution of participants by their age group and level of education.
 The participants' ages ranged from 18-50 years old, where the majority (61.86\%) of them were between 18-34 years old.
 Among the 582 people who completed their survey, 50\% received at least a college degree.
 The average self-reported weekly gaming time is 16.90 hours (SD = 13.50 hours).

-To measure survey success, two key metrics are often used: \emph{response rate} (Equation~\ref{fun:response}) and \emph{completion rate} (Equation~\ref{fun:completion}) ~\cite{Rossibook2013}.
+To measure survey success, two key metrics are often used: \emph{response rate} (Equation \ref{fun:response}) and \emph{completion rate} (Equation \ref{fun:completion}) \cite{Rossibook2013}.

-Based on the data provided by the panel company, Fig ~\ref{fig:response_completion} shows the \emph{response rate} and \emph{completion rate} for the chatbot and Qualtrics surveys, respectively.
+Based on the data provided by the panel company, Fig \ref{fig:response_completion} shows the \emph{response rate} and \emph{completion rate} for the chatbot and Qualtrics surveys, respectively.
 The \emph{response rate} of the chatbot group (84.6\%) was lower than that of the Qualtrics group (91.2\%).
-A Two Proportion Z-test shows such difference is significant: z = 4.35, p < 0.01**.
-The difference may be due to participant's unfamiliarity to the conversational survey (see Sec ~\ref{sec:studycontrols} for further discussion).
+A Two Proportion Z-test shows that the difference is significant: z = 4.35, p < 0.01**.
+The difference may be due to participant's unfamiliarity to the conversational survey (see Sec \ref{sec:studycontrols} for further discussion).
 However, the \emph{completion rate} of the chatbot group (54\%) was more than twice (2.2 times) the \emph{completion rate} of the Qualtrics group (24.2\%).
-A Two Proportion Z-test shows such difference is significant: z = -12.16, p < 0.01**.
-The higher completion rate suggested that the better ``stickiness'' of the chatbot survey.
+A Two Proportion Z-test shows that the difference is significant: z = -12.16, p < 0.01**.
+The higher completion rate suggests the better ``stickiness'' of the chatbot survey.